Subsidized housing in the United States: Racial segregation

 McNulty and Holloway (2000) studied the intersection of public housing geography, race, and crime in order to determine if racial differences existed in crime rates when controlled for the proximity of public housing units.
 The study found that "the race-crime relationship is geographically contingent, varying as a function of the distribution of public housing".
 This suggests that a focus on institutional causes of crime in relation to race is more appropriate than a focus on cultural differences between races being the cause of differing crime rates.
 Public housing units were often built in predominantly poor and black areas, reinforcing racial and economic differences between neighborhoods.

 These social patterns are influenced by policies that constructed the narrative of racially segregated housing in the 20th Century.
-The rebellion in Detroit in 1967 was a symptom of racial tension that was in part due to unfair housing policies.
+The riot in Detroit in 1967 was a symptom of racial tension that was in part due to unfair housing policies.
 In July 1967, President Lyndon B. Johnson issued a commission, led by Illinois Governor Otto Kerner to determine the causes of the riots.
 The Kerner Commission clearly articulated that housing inequality was solely determined by explicitly discriminatory policies.
 It stated that "White institutions created it, white institutions maintain it, and white society condones it".
 The Kerner Commission blatantly condemned white institutions for creating unequal housing opportunities, specifically highlighting restrictive covenants as a cause of the American apartheid residential pattern in the city.

 Martin Luther King Jr. made housing integration a key part of his civil rights campaign and one month after the publication of the Kerner Commission was published, King was assassinated.
 His murder instigated another wave of riots and in response, and no later than a week after the assassination of Martin Luther King Jr., Congress passed the Fair Housing Act which prohibited discrimination in housing.

 However, since the Fair Housing Act was passed, housing policies restricting minority housing to segregated neighborhoods are still heavily debated because of the vague language used in the Fair Housing Act.
 In the 2015 Supreme Court case Texas Department of Housing and Community Affairs v.
 The Inclusive Communities Project, Justice Kennedy clarified that the Fair Housing Act was intended to promote equity, not just eliminate explicit acts of discrimination.
 Changes in both public policy and social narrative are equally necessary for establishing equitable housing opportunities for all Americans.